Skip to main content

 P

-Preferences - User-controlled settings that determine which notifications they want to receive and through which channels.
-Profile - A JSON object storing user contact information and custom attributes, used for addressing notifications and organizing users.
-Provider - The downstream channel service (Twilio, SendGrid, etc.) that actually sends notifications to recipients.
+Preferences - User-controlled settings that determine which notifications they receive and through which channels.
+Profile - A JSON object storing a user’s contact information, device tokens, and custom attributes.
+Provider - The downstream service (Twilio, SendGrid, etc.) that delivers notifications to recipients.

 R